meirwah/awesome-incident-response/README.md

 ### Timeline tools

 * [Highlighter](https://www.fireeye.com/services/freeware/highlighter.html) - Free Tool available from Fire/Mandiant that will depict log/text file that can highlight areas on the graphic, that corresponded to a key word or phrase.
 Good for time lining an infection and what was done post compromise
+* [Morgue](https://github.com/etsy/morgue) - A PHP Web app by Etsy for managing postmortems.
 * [Plaso](https://github.com/log2timeline/plaso) -  a Python-based backend engine for the tool log2timeline
 * [Timesketch](https://github.com/google/timesketch) - open source tool for collaborative forensic timeline analysis